Given: April 4, 2022

 Dedication: I want to dedicate this shiur to Rini Malko, Regina bas Yosef Reuven, that these teachings will go for aliyas neshama--elevation of the soul in Gan Eden.

-We are very close to Pesach, less than two weeks away, so I thought it would be good to introduce Pesach as the definitive holiday of the “Jewish program,” the tikun program that G-D initiated.
-It is a very important Yom Tov, definitive in the sense that It’s essential, illustrating an essential idea of what G-D really wants and what the task of the Jew is and, certainly, what the main idea of tikun--rectification of the Creation is.
+We are very close to Pesach, less than two weeks away, so I thought it would be good to introduce Pesach as the definitive holiday of the “Jewish program,” the tikkun program that G-D initiated.
+It is a very important Yom Tov, definitive in the sense that It’s essential, illustrating an essential idea of what G-D really wants and what the task of the Jew is and, certainly, what the main idea of tikkun--rectification of the Creation is.
 With such an approach, many questions will be answered about issues that are very mysterious.
 I’ll go through it comprehensively from beginning to end and answer the following questions:

 1- Matza: Why do we eat matzah on Pesach?
 The historical understanding is that the Jews were rushed out of Egypt and didn’t have time to bake the bread so the dough didn’t rise.
 Was this an accident, a result of history or is there something else?
 It has to be something else because it became the essential mitzva of Pesach, eating matzah.